hpssjellis/robocar/v1-0-0-robot-car/README.md

 May 30, 2023

-I wanted a long-term project for students willing to do extra work and interested in both Arduino and Vision Machine Learning.
-Taking an RC car and turning it into a roboCar with vision self-driving was the answer.
+I wanted a long-term project for students willing to do extra work and interested in both Arduino microcontrollers and Vision Machine Learning.
+We took an RC car and converted it to be controlled by the Arduino PortentaH7 and then trained a FOMO Vision [EdgeImpulse.com](https://www.edgeimpulse.com/) model to create a self-driving RoboCar.
 This high-level, long-term project is great for students who want a harder-than-normal challenge.